MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/migrate-softwarekey-to-softwarekey.md

     For example, first run the following to store the password:

+    ```ps
 	$TPD_Password = Read-Host -AsSecureString
+    ```

     Enter the password that you specified to export the first configuration data file.
 Then, using E:\contosokey1.xml as an example for that configuration file, run the following command and confirm that you want to perform this action:

-    ```
+    ```ps
     Import-AipServiceTpd -TpdFile E:\contosokey1.xml -ProtectionPassword $TPD_Password -Verbose
     ```